goodinc/citizen-ui/README.md

 ## Good HTML

-These are HTML prototypes that represent the basic structure for the good.is production site.
+These are HTML prototypes that represent the basic structure for the good.is community site.

 ### Project Goals

-* Make the site load faster
+* Make the site load fast.

-* Use less bandwidth for things like CSS and JavaScript
+* Use minimal bandwidth for things like CSS and JavaScript.

-* Make the site usable on any device
+* Make the site usable on any device.

-* Make the site look good in modern browsers on any size screen
+* Make the site look good in modern browsers on any size screen.

-* Make the site more accessible for disabled users
+* Make the site accessible for users with special input devices like touchscreens and screen readers.

-* Allow users with old versions of Internet Explorer onto the site

-* Remove the need for a separate mobile site (less code to maintain)

-* Allow mobile users onto the main site so they get extra features like comments

-* Simple, consistent HTML patterns so there won’t be a need to abstract into ruby
+* Use simple, consistent HTML patterns to make integration with templates easy.

-* Simple, consistent CSS patterns so we can reuse selectors and save bandwidth
+* Use simple, consistent CSS patterns so we can reuse selectors and save bandwidth.

-* Match the existing site design as closely as possible